quantcdn/docs/docs/dashboard/team.md

 ### Accepting or declining an invitation

 Users will receive an email prompting them to join.
-If they already have an account they can click the link and login to accept, otherwise they must first register.
+If they already have an account, they can click the link and login to accept; otherwise they must first register.

-Inivitations and existing memberships are also listed from the profile page - they can be accepted or declined from this screen.
+Inivitations and existing memberships are also listed from the profile page.
+They can be accepted or declined from this screen.

 ## Change active organizations

-Click on your profile icon (upper right) to switch between organizations or your own private account.
+Click on your profile icon (upper right) to switch between organizations and your own private account.

 Projects are scoped to organizations.
-Once you have activated an organization the projects list (upper left) can be used to toggle the active project.
+Once you have activated an organization, the projects list (upper left) can be used to toggle the active project.

 ### Enforcing two-factor authentication

 The organization owner can enforce two-factor authentication by checking the box at the top of the page.

-Users will be prompted to complete the two-factor authentation enrolment before they can undertake any further action within the dashboard.
+Users will be prompted to complete the two-factor authentation set up before they can undertake any further action within the dashboard.

 ### Changing roles

 To change an existing user role you must have an organization owner or administrator remove and re-add you with the appropriate role.

 ### Role permissions